How to Prepare for CLAT in 3 Months?

 In this section, you’ll be tested on your ability to analyse the presented 450-word passages critically, identify the central theme, pick out cogent arguments and supporting evidence, and draw rational conclusions.
 Here are the different types of questions you can expect:

-• Critically analyse patterns of reasoning and assess how conclusions may depend on particular premises or evidence and how conclusions may be strengthened or weakened as a consequence of an alteration in premises or supporting facts
+- Critically analyse patterns of reasoning and assess how conclusions may depend on particular premises or evidence and how conclusions may be strengthened or weakened due to an alteration in premises or supporting facts.

 CLAT quantitative techniques important topics